 It takes 5 minutes to make, and the only ingredients you’ll need are tequila, Cointreau, fresh lime juice (and slices for garnishes), agave nectar, and sea salt.

 It doesn’t get much easier or quicker than that.

 If you’re looking for a drink that’s both savory and spicy, you’ll want to check out the Michelada.

 It’s a bit like a Bloody Mary, but it has a richer, more robust flavor.

-To make a traditional Mexican michelada, you’ll use Clamato instead of pure tomato juice, and that gives it a nice kick of umami flavor, as well.
+To make a traditional Mexican michelada, you’ll use Clamato instead of pure tomato juice.
+So really, it’s closer to a Candian Caesar.

 This refreshing drink is perfect for summer, and since you can whip it up in only 5 minutes, it may just become one of your new favorite cocktails.